The Top 100 Foods High In Polyphenols

 Fllaxseed Meal in a Serving Size Scoop Spoon.

-These seeds are full of fiber, and they are particularly high in the nutrients thiamin, magnesium, phosphorus, manganese, and copper (11).
+These seeds are rich in fiber, with particularly high levels of the nutrients thiamin, magnesium, phosphorus, manganese, and copper (11).

-Their phytonutrient count doesn’t disappoint either, and flax seeds offer a wealth of lignans and phenolic acids (12).
+Their phytonutrient content is also impressive, with flax seeds providing a wealth of lignans and phenolic acids (12).

-Flaxseeds have a certain nutty taste about them, and although you can eat them whole, they are not particularly tasty.
+Flaxseeds have a distinct nutty taste, and although you can eat them whole, they are not particularly flavorful.

-As a result, people usually mix them into drinks or meals.
+Consequently, people typically incorporate them into drinks or meals.

 10. Black Elderberries (1,359 mg per 100g)

-With a long and ancient history, black elderberries scrape into the top 10 polyphenol foods.
+With a long and ancient history, black elderberries secure a place in the top 10 polyphenol-rich foods.

-With a substantial anthocyanin and flavonol content, black elderberries have an incredibly tart and bitter taste to them (13).
+With a substantial anthocyanin and flavonol content, black elderberries boast an incredibly tart and bitter taste (13).

-From personal experience, it can be quite difficult to eat them, which is why most people use them for various recipes.
+From firsthand experience, consuming them alone can be quite challenging, which is why most people use them for various recipes.

-Elderberries are versatile, and people enjoy making them into jelly, wine, tea, syrup, and even elderberry pie.
+Elderberries exhibit significant versatility, and people enjoy making them into jelly, wine, tea, syrup, and even elderberry pie.

 11. Chestnut (1,215 mg per 100g)